sharathsatish/prompt-craft/methodology/README.md

 ### For Implementation Teams

 1. Review complete methodology foundations
-2. Design team-specific adoption strategy using [Education Resources](../education/README.md)
+2. Design adoption strategy using [Education Resources](../education/README.md)
 3. Implement systematic training using [Templates](../templates/README.md)
 4. Establish quality assurance using [Tools](../tools/README.md)

 ---

-*This methodology transforms AI interaction from experimentation to systematic engineering discipline, providing the foundation for all enterprise AI integration in this repository.*
+*This methodology transforms AI interaction from experimentation to systematic engineering discipline, providing the foundation for scalable AI integration at any level.*